Montérolier–Buchy station

-The Gare de Montérolier-Buchy (Montérolier-Buchy station) is a railway station in the commune of Montérolier in the Seine-Maritime department, France and near Buchy.
+The Gare de Montérolier–Buchy (Montérolier-Buchy station) is a railway station in the commune of Montérolier in the Seine-Maritime department, France and near Buchy.
 The station is a stop on the Amiens–Rouen railway, and is the terminus a line to Motteville.
 It was also the terminus of the branch line to Saint-Saëns, which has been closed and removed.

 The station

-Montérolier-Buchy is now an unmanned station.
+Montérolier-Buchy is now an unstaffed station.
 It has two platforms on either side of two passenger tracks, between which there is a metal footbridge (not handicap-accessible).
 Numerous sidings lie to the south of the station.

 The station is served by TER Normandie and TER Hauts-de-France trains from Rouen to Amiens and Lille.
 In summer it is also served by TER Haute-Normandie trains linking Rouen to Le Tréport-Mers.

 Connections

 Montérolier-Buchy is the terminus for two branch lines: